4 Ways to Constipation Relief During Pregnancy

 Fiber (“roughage”) passes through your intestines undigested and acts like a sponge, soaking up fluid and helping with constipation relief during pregnancy.
 Increased fluid helps your stools move faster.
 It also helps you to pass them more easily.
 Include more:

 - Fruits, especially prunes, pears, figs and apricots

 - Vegetables, especially crunchy vegetables such as carrots, zucchini, cucumbers and celery

 - Psyllium (a natural bran-like stool softener, available at nutrition stores)

 - Whole grains, such as 100 percent bran and multi-grain bread

-2. Increase fluids.
-If you increase the fiber in your diet, you must correspondingly increase the volume of fluids; too much fiber and too little fluid can actually aggravate constipation by making your stools even firmer.
+If you increase the fiber in your diet, you must correspondingly increase the volume of fluids for constipation relief during pregnancy; too much fiber and too little fluid can actually aggravate constipation by making your stools even firmer.
 If you love juice, switch to nectar (prune, pear, apricot), which is not only high in water, but also higher in fiber than plain juice.
-But make sure to get an additional six to eight glasses of water a day, too.
+But make sure to get an additional six to eight glasses of water a day too.

-3. Increase exercise.
-Getting your whole body moving gets your intestines moving.
+Getting your whole body moving gets your intestines moving and gives you constipation relief during pregnancy.
 Regular exercise seems to keep all your physiologic systems more regular, and your intestines are no exception.

-4. Obey your urges.
 One of the conveniences of modern living is that people are seldom more than a few steps from a bathroom, but busy pregnant women may not take the time to empty their bowels when their intestines tell them to.
 As with most of your body’s communication systems, however, unanswered signals soon lose their communication value.
 When you need to go, go; otherwise, your intestinal muscles get lazy, the signals get weaker, and constipation gets worse.
-(For more information see “Fiber”)